What is Arthritis?

+Can I use MSM for arthritis?
 In a word?
 Yes.
-A research study entitled Efficacy of methylsulfonylmethane supplementation on osteoarthritis of the knee: a randomized controlled study, the abstract of which asserts:
+A research study entitled Efficacy of methylsulfonylmethane supplementation on osteoarthritis of the knee: a randomised controlled study, the abstract of which asserts:

 Patients with osteoarthritis (OA) take a variety of health supplements in an attempt to reduce pain and improve function.
 The aim of this study was to determine the efficacy of methylsulfonylmethane (MSM) in treating patients with knee OA.